 If driving, Greatstone is situated close to the M20 which provides a quick and easy route to London and the North, whilst the A27 along the coast gives access from the South West.
 There are several groups such as the London Kitesurfers Association which regularly visit Camber / Greatstone and offer ride sharing, and we often find our students can get lifts home with others in their group as they will often be making the same or similar journeys.

 Nearby Rye train station is serviced by regular trains from Ashford (for London) and Brighton, with trains from London every hour until around 9pm.
-Rye is just 15 miles away from Greatstone and taxis run from outside the station.
+Rye is just 15 miles away from Greatstone and taxis run from outside of the station.

 If you are visiting The Kitesurf Centre for a lesson and it is being taught at Greatstone, instructors will drive round in one of the centre vehicles and there is usually plenty of space for all of the students.
 Some students will drive round themselves and are happy to take extra people.

 There are two car parks used by kiters at Greatstone; the main one is opposite Taylor Road (TN29 9PE) and is next to the section of the beach most kiters use to launch from.
 There is also a second car park further along the beach, which is also next to a section of the beach it is possible to launch from.
 This car park is opposite Romney Sands Holiday Park (TN28 8RF).

 Greatstone beach is one of the only beaches on the South Coast that works on a North Easterly wind, so during the off season when thermal South Westerlies aren’t as common, you can still have a good onshore wind session.
 Greatstone can be used from North North East clockwise round to South East.